roldao04/TAI_Proj1/versions/g07_v5.0/README.md

 ### Why the Gap with gzip/zstd Remains

-The remaining performance gap has two hard, structural causes:
+The remaining performance gap has one hard, structural cause:

-**Files E, F (Order-0, ~88% ratio):** The Schindler range coder requires exactly 2 integer divisions per symbol in `decode_culfreq_internal`: `rc.range / tot_f` and `rc.low / rc.help`.
-For 1–2 M symbols at ~20 CPU cycles per division, this is 40–80 ms of pure division latency that no scan or loop optimisation can touch. gzip and zstd use Huffman coding and ANS respectively — both decode with memory table lookups, zero integer divisions per symbol.
-Closing this gap requires replacing the entropy coder.

-**File H (Order-1 + BWT, entropy 3.26):** After our decode fixes, the Order-1 range decode is fast.
+**File H (Order-1 + BWT, entropy 3.26):** After our decode fixes and rANS addition, the Order-1 range decode is fast.
 The bottleneck is `libsais_unbwt` for 511 KB blocks (~37 ms each).
 Two blocks run in parallel threads, so total ≈ 76 ms. gzip does not use BWT at all, so it pays none of this cost.

+Files E and F no longer have a meaningful performance gap with gzip on decompression (~10 ms vs ~16 ms for E; ~23 ms vs ~19 ms for F).
+The rANS replacement fully closed the range-coder division bottleneck on those files.

 ---